 The maximum aggregate number of Common Shares reserved and set aside for issue, including for payments in respect of Options, under the Stock Option Plan is equal to 10% of all Common Shares issued and outstanding from time to time.
-As at April 30, 2022, the total number of issued and outstanding Common Shares was 14,562,895 and the aggregate number of Common Shares issuable under the Stock Options Plan was 1,456,289.
-In Fiscal 2022, an aggregate of 166,472 Options were granted to Eligible Participants representing 1.14% of the issued and outstanding Common Shares.
-At April 30, 2022, 806,666 Options (representing approximately 5.54% of the aggregate issued and outstanding Common Shares as at that date) were issued and outstanding under the Stock Option Plan.
-As a result, at April 30, 2022 there are 649,623 unallocated options available for issuance that may be granted in the future (representing approximately 4.46% of the aggregate issued and outstanding Common Shares as at April 30, 2022).
-The Stock Option Plan's burn rate was of 1.14% for Fiscal 2022, 1.17% for Fiscal 2021 and 3.62% for Fiscal 2020.
+As at April 30, 2024, the total number of issued and outstanding Common Shares was 14,840,150 and the aggregate number of Common Shares issuable under the Stock Options Plan was 1,484,015.
+In Fiscal 2024, an aggregate of 283,874 Options were granted to Eligible Participants representing 1.91% of the issued and outstanding Common Shares.
+At April 30, 2024, 767,487 Options (representing approximately 5.17% of the aggregate issued and outstanding Common Shares as at that date) were issued and outstanding under the Stock Option Plan.
+As a result, at April 30, 2024 there are 716,528 unallocated options available for issuance that may be granted in the future (representing approximately 4.83% of the aggregate issued and outstanding Common Shares as at April 30, 2024).
+The Stock Option Plan's burn rate was of 1.93% for Fiscal 2024, 1.50% for Fiscal 2023 and 1.14% for Fiscal 2022.
 The burn rate is equal to the number of options granted during the fiscal year divided by the weighted average number of shares outstanding during the applicable fiscal year.

-No participant will be granted Options in any single fiscal year with respect to more than 5% of the issued and outstanding Common Shares.
+The maximum number of Common Shares that may be reserved for issuance to any one participant pursuant to Options granted under the Plan is 5% of the number of Common Shares outstanding at the time of reservation.
 If, and to the extent, Options granted under the plan terminate, expire, cancel, or are forfeited without being exercised and/or delivered, Common Shares subject to such options will again be available for grant under the Stock Option Plan.
 In addition, if and to the extent an option is settled for cash, the Common Shares subject to the option will again be available for grant under the plan.

 The maximum number of Common Shares issuable to insiders, at any time, pursuant to the Stock Option Plan may not be more than 10% of the total number of Common Shares then outstanding.
 In addition, the maximum number of Shares issued to insiders, within any one-year period, pursuant to the Stock Option Plan may not be more than 10% of the total number of Common Shares then outstanding.
+Notwithstanding the foregoing, the annual number of Common Shares, including under all security-based compensation arrangements, issued to any one Independent Director under the Stock Option Plan or any other security-based compensation arrangements of the Company will not exceed an aggregate grant value of \$150,000 in total equity, of which no more than \$100,000 may be issued in the form of Options.

 In accordance with the requirements of the TSX, the unallocated Options under the Stock Option Plan as an evergreen plan which does not provide for a fixed number of Options must be approved by shareholders every three years.
-The next approval of the unallocated Options under the Stock Option Plan will be required by September 9, 2024.
+On June 27, 2024, the Board, on recommendation of the Compensation Committee, determined that the continuation of the Stock Option Plan is in the best interests of the Company and has approved the unallocated Options, subject to approval by the shareholders at the Meeting and the approval of the TSX.
+If approved at the Meeting, the next approval of the unallocated Options under the Stock Option Plan will be required by September 5, 2027.